usmanity/materials/README.md

 # materials
-restructuring amazon's UI

-*I work on this only once a week, for one hour.*
+A better UI for Amazon